People's Mojahedin Organization of Iran: Foreign relations

 Letter in Persian requesting that the Central Committee of the Communist Party of the Soviet Union lend any amount of money (up to US$300,000,000) to the Mojahedin Organization and requesting that the supporters of the Mojahedin Organization be allowed to cross the Soviet-Iranian border and be granted a temporary asylum.
 Memorandum to the CK KPSS from Olfat.

 While dealing with anti-regime clergy in 1974, the MEK became close with secular Left groups in and outside Iran.
 These included the confederation of Iranian Students, The People's Democratic Republic of Yemen (South Yemen), and the Popular Front for the Liberation of Oman, among others.
 The MEK sent five trained members into South Yemen to fight in the Dhofar Rebellion against Omani and Iranian forces.

 On 7 January 1986, the MEK leaders sent a twelve-page letter to the "comrades" of Central Committee of the Communist Party of the Soviet Union, asking for temporary asylum and a loan of $300 million to continue their "revolutionary anti-imperialist" actions.
 It is not clear how the Soviets responded, according to Abbas Milani.

 Israel's foreign intelligence agency Mossad maintains connections with the MEK, dating back to the 1990s.
 Until 2001, the MEK received support from the Taliban.
 The MEK was also among the opposition groups receiving support from Gulf nations such as Saudi Arabia.

 In April 2012, journalist Seymour Hersh reported that the U.S. Joint Special Operations Command had trained MEK operatives at a secret site in Nevada from 2005 to 2009.
 According to Hersh, MEK members were trained in intercepting communications, cryptography, weaponry and small unit tactics at the Nevada site up until President Barack Obama took office in 2009.

 Position on the Israel–Palestinian conflict

-Initially, the MEK used to criticize the Pahlavi dynasty for allying with Israel and Apartheid South Africa, calling them racist states and demanding cancellation of all political and economic agreements with them.
+Initially, the MEK used to criticise the Pahlavi dynasty for allying with Israel and Apartheid South Africa, calling them racist states and demanding cancellation of all political and economic agreements with them.
 The MEK opposed Israeli–Palestinian peace process and was anti-Zionist.

 The MEK's Central Cadre established contact with the Palestine Liberation Organization (PLO), by sending emissaries to Paris, Dubai, and Qatar to meet PLO officials.
 On 3 August 1972, they bombed the Jordanian embassy as a means to avenge King Hussein's unleashing his troops on the PLO in 1970.